khudgins/documentation/automation/overview/dependencies.rst

    Establish Dependencies

-Establishing dependencies tells enStratus how to orchestrate the deployment of the services.
+Establishing dependencies tells Enstratius how to orchestrate the deployment of the services.
 Given the dependency relationships described here, the following events will
 happen:

 #.
 Service installed on the Database Tier
 #.
 Datasource installed on the Database Service
 #.
 Service installed on the Application Tier.
-#. enStratus passes information to the database server so it can grant access to the application servers.
+#.
+Enstratius passes information to the database server so it can grant access to the application servers.
-#. enStratus passes information to every server in the application tier about how to find the datasource.
+#.
+Enstratius passes information to every server in the application tier about how to find the datasource.
-#. enStratus passes information to the load balancer about each application node.
+#.
+Enstratius passes information to the load balancer about each application node.

 At this point, the deployment is nearly configured.
-We have yet to tell enStratus about the servers that will house the services.
+We have yet to tell Enstratius about the servers that will house the services.